Waging Culture 2017: Methodology

 The first survey was broken into two distinct stages: an initial survey asking demographic questions was sent out starting early July, and then a second survey asking economic questions followed in October.
 The response to the initial survey was incredible, with over 3,700 invites in fifteen waves sent out, and an initial response rate of 34%.
 Even more impressive, in hindsight, was the relatively short period in which these responses were received, a mere two months.
 The second stage, which was sent to all respondents of the first survey, was successfully completed by just under half of the initial respondents, ending up with around 560 workable responses (in all three surveys, responses were vetted for obvious errors and those that were deemed unreasonable were ignored).
 In the end, the response rate from initial invites to total valid responses was about 15%.

-Perhaps, with the second survey coming post-election, and a general feeling that the economy was finally recovering from the 2008 crash, the urgency behind the first survey’s success was not felt as much.
+Politically, the Conservative Party under Stephen Harper was (still) in power, having been elected to a majority two years prior to the survey being sent.
+The distance from the election certainly would have seen less urgency in responding.
+There was also a general feeling that the economy was finally recovering from the 2008 crash (a full understanding of how that recovery took shape as a jobless one was not yet clear), the urgency behind the first survey’s success was not felt as much.
 We managed to send out just over 1900 invitations, though, through 12 waves of responses, and ended up with 390 valid responses, or about a 20% response rate.
 Unlike the fast turnaround of the first survey, this one took from July to November, five months in total (as opposed to the two of the first implementation).
 This, it should be noted, is not out of line with the general understanding that RDS can take months of recruitment to reach a large enough sample.

 And now, with this third iteration, and things seem to have changed even more drastically.
 Facebook now has over 2 billion users, and SMS and related communications channels have come to dominate how we interact (and, yes, this includes WhatsApp).
 We have shifted over to a new phase of communication patterns, where email addresses are no longer as key to contacting someone as they once were.
 Social media contacts are more ephemeral than email addresses, and are not easily shareable (not to add that anonymous contact via social media is likely to be spam-trapped along the way).
 Add to this an increase in distrust of online communication through a (reasonable) fear of being phished, and the increased circulation of fake news.